-To mark its 75th anniversary in 2022, the Edinburgh Fringe has launched a new vision and made a series of commitments to become more inclusive, fair and sustainable.
+To mark its 75th anniversary in 2022, the Edinburgh Fringe has launched a new vision and set of values, and made a series of commitments to become more inclusive, fair and sustainable.

 The vision “to give anyone a stage and everyone a seat” comes as venues, producers and artists aim to recover from the Covid-19 pandemic with the first full Fringe programme since 2019.

-This vision is accompanied by six Fringe Development Goals.
+This vision and values are accompanied by six Fringe Development Goals.
 Each sets ambitious targets designed to ensure the long-term renewal of the festival.

 The six themes and headline targets of the Fringe Development Goals are:

 Be the best place in the world for emerging artists to perform and the best platform for talent to emerge.

 2 Fair work